On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 In particular, the subsequent re-working of this conjecture by Fontaine and Perrin-Riou in \cite{fpr}, and its `equivariant' extension to motives with coefficients, as described by Flach and the first author in \cite{bufl99}, in principle provides a systematic means of studying refined versions of ${\rm BSD}(A_k)$.

-In this setting it is known, for example, that the conjectures formulated by Gross in \cite{G-BSD} are equivalent to the equivariant Tamagawa number conjecture for the motive $h^1(A_k)(1)$ with respect to the coefficient ring $\mathcal{O}$ (cf. \cite[\S4.3, Rem.
+In this setting it is known, for example, that the conjectures of Gross in \cite{G-BSD} are equivalent to the equivariant Tamagawa number conjecture for the motive $h^1(A_k)(1)$ with respect to the coefficient ring $\mathcal{O}$ (cf. \cite[\S4.3, Rem.
 10]{bufl99}).

-To study Hasse-Weil-Artin $L$-series it is convenient to fix a finite Galois extension $F$ of $k$ of group $G$.